beyarkay/masters-thesis/02_background.md

 ## CuSum

 CuSum [@page_continuous_1954] is a sequential method used for change detection.
-Given a time series and some baseline value, it can alert when the time series deviates from the baseline value over a series of steps.
+Given a time series from an initial distribution, it can alert when the time series deviates from the initial distribution by some threshold amount.

 The method works by keeping track of a cumulative sum and alerting if that cumulative sum passes above some threshold value.
 The threshold value is